 |School Psychology Fieldwork I

 Students will complete the following in order to earn the Educational Specialist (EdS) with an embedded Pupil Personnel Services Credential in School Psychology:

 - 1,200 hours of fieldwork/internship (primary and secondary settings)

-- Passing the PRAXIS II (School Psychology) with a 147 or higher OR PRAXIS II School Psychology #5403 with a 155 or higher
+- Passing the PRAXIS II School Psychology #5402 with a 147 or higher OR PRAXIS II School Psychology #5403 with a 155 or higher

 - Students complete a performance-based portfolio during practicum and internship/fieldwork that will be evaluated by program faculty and field experience mentors for evidence of skills competency.

 - Students intending to pursue two Master of Arts in Education degrees should review the university requirements for additional master’s degrees as stated in the Academic Policies and Procedures section of the catalog.

 - Students cannot pursue the Master of Arts in Education: Educational Counseling as a second master’s degree after completing the requirements for the Master of Arts in Education: Educational Psychology and Educational Specialist in School Psychology.

 - The practicum experience at APU consists of 450 hours (required by the California Commission on Teacher Credentialing).
 A minimum of 300 hours must be completed in a pre-K-12 public school setting.
 Up to 150 hours may be completed through on-campus agencies (e.g., child study centers, psychology clinics) or community-based agencies (e.g., private schools, community-based mental health clinics).
 These hours are to be completed prior to beginning fieldwork/internship.
 The required hours are to be completed under the direct supervision of a credentialed school psychologist with no fewer than three years of experience.